Share911/roles-restricted/README.md

 Roles.generateRestrictedAccessToken(alice, {roles: ['user', 'editor']});
 ```

-The restricted roles are used for `Roles.userIsInRole(user, role)` when `user` is the logged-in user, as well as `Roles.getRolesForUser` and the `isInRole` UI helper.
-They are __not__ used for `getUsersInRole` or `getGroupsForUser` - those and all other functions remain unchanged from the base Roles package.

 ### Expiration

 When a login is attempted with a token that is expired, a `'login-links/token-expired'` error will be thrown.
 The default token expiration is one day.